Maggie Nelson

 Maggie Nelson (born 1973) is an American writer.
 She has been described as a genre-busting writer defying classification, working in autobiography, art criticism, theory, feminism, queerness, sexual violence, the history of the avant-garde, aesthetic theory, philosophy, scholarship, and poetry.
 Nelson received a 2016 MacArthur Fellowship, and several other major awards in the years before that.
+She is best known for her 2015 work of autotheory The Argonauts.

 Life and career

 Nelson was born in 1973, the second daughter of Bruce and Barbara Nelson.
 She grew up in Marin County, California.
 Her parents divorced when she was eight.
 In 1984, Nelson's father died of a heart attack.

-She moved to Connecticut in 1990 to study English at Wesleyan University, where she was attended classes by Annie Dillard.
+In 1990, Nelson moved to Connecticut to study English at Wesleyan University, where she attended classes by Annie Dillard.
 After college, she lived in New York City, where she trained as a dancer, worked at the Poetry Project at St. Mark's Church, and studied informally with writer Eileen Myles.
 She enrolled at the CUNY Graduate Center in 1998 and obtained a Ph.D. in English literature in 2004.
 At CUNY, Nelson studied with Wayne Koestenbaum and Eve Kosofsky Sedgwick, among others.
 She left New York in 2005 to take a teaching job at the California Institute of the Arts.

 Nelson is the author of several books of nonfiction and poetry.
 She also writes frequently on art, including essays on artists Sarah Lucas, Matthew Barney, Carolee Schneemann, A. L. Steiner, Kara Walker, and Rachel Harrison.

 Nelson has taught about writing, critical theory, art, aesthetics, and literature, at the graduate writing program of The New School, Wesleyan University, Pratt Institute, and California Institute of the Arts.
 As of 2021, she was a professor of English at the University of Southern California.

 Nelson is married to the artist Harry Dodge, who is fluidly gendered.
 They live with their family in Los Angeles.